m-ku66/site_boilerplate/README.md

 let someValue = isMobile ?
 "Mobile value" : "Desktop value";
 ```

 You can see a full list of the booleans this hook returns in the actual hook file.
-I mainly designed this because there were several times when I made something that I thought was responsive, only to find out that it breaks on old android phone or a 1920 x 1080 pixel display or something.
+I mainly designed this because there were several times when I made something that I thought was responsive, only to find out that it breaks on old android phones or a 1920 x 1080 pixel displays or something.
 The hook should hopefully help catching mistakes like that.

 ### Theming